0xAX/linux-insides/Concepts/linux-cpu-4.md

 So we may see that it takes name of a name of a head of a blocking notifier chain and initializes read/write [semaphore](https://0xax.gitbook.io/linux-insides/summary/syncprim/linux-sync-3) and set head to `NULL`.
 Besides the `BLOCKING_INIT_NOTIFIER_HEAD` macro, the Linux kernel additionally provides `ATOMIC_INIT_NOTIFIER_HEAD`, `RAW_INIT_NOTIFIER_HEAD` macros and `srcu_init_notifier` function for initialization atomic and other types of notification chains.

-After initialization of a head of a notification chain, a subsystem which wants to receive notification from the given notification chain it should register with certain function which is depends on type of notification.
+After initialization of a head of a notification chain, a subsystem which wants to receive notification from the given notification chain should register with certain function which depends on the type of notification.
 If you will look in the [include/linux/notifier.h](https://github.com/torvalds/linux/blob/master/include/linux/notifier.h) header file, you will see following four function for this:

 ```C
 extern int atomic_notifier_chain_register(struct atomic_notifier_head *nh,